cscott/DOMPurify/README.md

 Further, thanks [@neilj](https://twitter.com/neilj) and [@0xsobky](https://twitter.com/0xsobky) for their code reviews and countless small optimizations, fixes and beautifications.

 Big thanks also go to [@tdeekens](https://twitter.com/tdeekens) for doing all the hard work and getting us on track with Travis CI and BrowserStack.
-And thanks to [@Joris-van-der-Wel](https://github.com/Joris-van-der-Wel) for setting up DOMPurify for jsdom and creating the additional test suite.
+And thanks to [@Joris-van-der-Wel](https://github.com/Joris-van-der-Wel) for setting up DOMPurify for jsdom and creating the additional test suite. [@cscott](https://github.com/cscott) set up DOMPurify for domino.
 And again [@tdeekens](https://twitter.com/tdeekens) for his [incredible efforts](https://github.com/cure53/DOMPurify/pull/206) and contribution to refactor DOMPurify into using ES201x, proper build tools, better test coverage and much more!

 And last but not least, thanks to [BrowserStack](https://browserstack.com) for supporting this project with their services for free and delivering excellent, dedicated and very professional support on top of that.